djeada/Linux-Notes/notes/logical_volume_management.md

 Creating and managing LVM volumes involve a series of steps that utilize different commands.
 Here is a brief walkthrough:

+I. Creating Physical Volumes

-1. **Creating Physical Volumes**: This is the initial step, where you use the `pvcreate` command to set up physical volumes on your disks.
+This is the initial step, where you use the `pvcreate` command to set up physical volumes on your disks.
 This command turns the entire disk into a single LVM physical volume.
 Here's an example using three devices (`/dev/sdb`, `/dev/sdc`, and `/dev/sdd`):

 ```bash
 pvcreate /dev/sdb